philpagel/debian-headless/README.md

 If is is not the image you want to start wiht, just download/provide on yourself and save it in the folder where this Makefile lives.

-IN nay case, make sure to set the `SOURCE` variable in the config file (`make config`) to match the image name.
+In any case, make sure to set the `SOURCE` variable in the config file (`make config`) to match the image name.